zhoujs93/nockchain/crates/nockchain-wallet/README.md

 nockchain-wallet list-notes-by-pubkey-csv <public-key>
 ```

 Outputs matching notes in CSV format suitable for analysis or reporting.
+The output csv has the format: `notes-<public-key>.csv`.

 ## Transaction Creation